eleda77/eleda77.github.io/docs/vocab_list.md

 ### S {#header-title-19}
+**Svengali** - a person who exercises a controlling or mesmeric influence on another, especially for a sinister purpose

 **sacrephobia** - fear of religious iconography and holy water

 **salacious** - having or conveying undue or inappropriate interest in sexual matters